-The Santa Crucita Chapel is part of the Parish of San Bernardino.
-The adventurous can venture just a few steps beyond the main cathedral to the Calle Violeta where the chapel occupies a corner with the Calle Madero.
-Very near the entrance to the Embarcadero Salitre, the dates to 1687.
-It’s got all of the crooked charm and intrigue one could hope for in a small 17th-century chapel.
+Your adventure can begin just a few steps beyond the main cathedral on Calle Violeta.
+Very near the entrance to the Embarcadero Salitre, the chapel dates to 1687.
+The neighborhood’s got all of the crooked charm and intrigue one could hope for and the small 17th-century chapel has still more.

-Heavily restored in about 1860, the choir window stands out for its sinuous Baroque framing, although restorers had obviously been look much more closely at the Neo-classical buildings much more prominent in their own time.
+Heavily restored in about 1860, the choir window stands out for its sinuous Baroque framing, although restorers had obviously been looking much more closely at the Neo-classical buildings prominent in their own time.

 Esq. con Madero, Calle Violeta S/N, San Cristóbal, Xochimilco, 16080 CDMX